charliecalvert/CloudNotes/Assignments/NodeRouteBasics.md

 ## Call Server without Parameters {#no-params}

-First, an example showing how to call a route without parameters:
+First, an example showing how to call a route (endpoint) without parameters:

 ```javascript
 function callServerWithoutParms() {